jaseemabid/libnodegit/README.md

 Mac OS X/Linux/Unix
 Install nodegit by cloning source from GitHub.

-TODO: Add makefiles to automate this?
+*TODO*: Add makefiles to automate this?

 *Note: nodegit assumes your library path exists at ~/.node_libraries you can change this by specifying a new lib path*